 - 1. Open Thermo-Calc in Graphical Mode. - 2.
-Under Templates, click Precipitation Simulation. - 3.
+On the My Project Configuration window under Non-Equilibrium, click Precipitation. - 3.
 All the nodes for a precipitation calculation are added to the Project window:

 - 4. In the Project window, click the System Definer 1 node. - 5.
 Set the database Package to Demo: Aluminium-based alloys (ALDEMO, MALDEMO), which loads both thermodynamic and kinetic demonstration aluminium databases. - 6.
-From the Periodic Table, select the elements as follows.
+From the Periodic Table, select the elements in the following order.
 Select Al first so that it is the dependant element: - a.
 Al (aluminium) - b.
 Sc (scandium). - 7.
 From the Amount list (to the right of the Periodic Table), select Mole percent. - 8.
 Enter 0.18 for Sc.
 This automatically sets Al to 99.82.